Tall Asur

+Tall Asur (تل العاصور), (Hebrew: Ba'al-hazor (בַּעַל חָצוֹר; also רמת חָצוֹר Mount Hazor), is an irregularly shaped plateau, marking the geographical boundary between Samaria to its north and Judea to its south.
+It is one of the highest points in the West Bank; with an altitude of approximately 1,020 m above sea level.
+It is surrounded by the villages of Silwad, Taybeh, Kafr Malik and Al-Mazra'a ash-Sharqiya and the Israeli settlement of Ofra.

+It is identified with the biblical site of Ba'al-hazor, a place in Samaria on the border of Ephraim and Benjamin where Absalom held the feast of sheep-shearing when Amnon was assassinated.
+If that is correct, the modern Arabic place name preserves the original Biblical name.

+Etymology

 Its name is derived from the word for "courtyard", referring to the walled enclosures that this large land mass enabled ancients to construct.
-These enclosures served as seasonal pens for sheep that were brought there for shearing, which was accompanied with a festive gathering.
+These enclosures served as seasonal pens for sheep that were brought there for shearing, which was accompanied by a festive gathering.
 The peak housed a pagan shrine for worship of a Baal (deity) who was considered "lord of the mountain", hence its name: "Baal-hazor".